Reid rider of the month – October

 Rebecca’s (@rebeccabooholden) girls, Amelia and Harper, are our Reid riders of the month for October

-Little Amelia and Harper from Southern New Jersey, USA have become our Reid riders of the month for October on their Girls Classic 16″ after catching our eye on Instagram for their super fun and lovely images that their mom Rebecca posted!
+Little Amelia and Harper from Southern New Jersey, USA have become our Reid riders of the month for October on their Girls Classic 16″!
+They caught our eye on Instagram for their super fun and lovely images that their mom Rebecca posted!
 We caught up with Rebecca to find out more about the ‘cycling family’ and their bikes…

 When and how did the girls get into bike riding?